kamermanpr/Amitriptyline.HIVSN/README.md

 124

 #### Participant inclusion criteria
-1. Confirmed and documented HIV positive status, either on Arv therapy or not on ARV therapy
+1. Confirmed and documented HIV positive status, either on antiretroviral drug (ARV) therapy or not on ARV therapy
-2. Diagnosed with moderate to severe peripheral neuropathy using the BPNS and DN4 screening tools and scoring >/= 4 on an 11 point Likert scale visual analogue scale
+2. Diagnosed with moderate to severe peripheral neuropathy using the Brief Neuropathy Screen (BPNS) on an 11 point Likert scale visual analogue scale
 3. Age above 18 on the date of recruitment
 4. Ability to mentally and physically understand to make informed choice to participate in the study